redbox-mint/website-redboxresearchdata/features/integration-options.md

 compatibility with various publication platforms and maximizing the visibility and impact of research data.

-### Lookup Data
+### Lookup Data Integration

-One of ReDBox's powerful features is its ability to provide lookup functionality for institutional information, ensuring that records are filled out accurately.
-ReDBox supports two primary methods for integrating lookup data:

-- **API Integration**: ReDBox can integrate with the APIs of source institutional systems, allowing users to search and suggest values directly from these systems.
-This real-time integration ensures that the most up-to-date information is available for record creation and management.
-- **Ingesting Feeds**: ReDBox can ingest data feeds from source institutional systems using its REST API.
-Once ingested, the internal search APIs can be used to suggest values to users, facilitating accurate data entry and enhancing the overall user experience.
+ReDBox ensures accurate records with powerful lookup functionality for institutional information.
 These lookup capabilities help maintain data integrity and streamline the process of filling out records within ReDBox.

+- **API Integration**: Search and suggest values directly from source institutional systems in real time, ensuring up-to-date information.
+- **Ingesting Feeds**: Import data feeds from institutional systems and use internal search APIs to suggest values for accurate data entry.